bitpay/bitcore-website/components/bitcore-playground/bower_components/bitcore-lib/docs/transaction.md

 * `clearSignatures`: removes all signatures for this input
 * `isFullySigned`: returns true if the input is fully signed

-## Adding outputs
+## Handling Outputs

 Outputs can be added by:

-* The `addOutput(output)` method, which pushes an `Output` to the end of the `outputs` property and updates the `_outputAmount`.
+* The `addOutput(output)` method, which pushes an `Output` to the end of the `outputs` property and updates the `outputAmount` field.
 It also clears signatures (as the hash of the transaction may have changed) and updates the change output.
 * The `to(address, amount)` method, that adds an output with the script that corresponds to the given address.
 Builds an output and calls the `addOutput` method.
 * Specifying a [change address](#Fee_calculation)

+To remove all outputs, you can use `clearOutputs()`, which preserves change output configuration.

 ## Serialization

 There are a series of methods used for serialization:

-* `toObject`: Returns a plain javascript object with no methods and enough information to fully restore the state of this transaction.
+* `toObject`: Returns a plain JavaScript object with no methods and enough information to fully restore the state of this transaction.
 Using other serialization methods (except for `toJSON`) will cause a some information to be lost.
-* `toJSON`: Returns a string with a JSON-encoded version of the output for `toObject`.
+* `toJSON`: Will be called when using `JSON.stringify` to return JSON-encoded string using the output from `toObject`.
 * `toString` or `uncheckedSerialize`: Returns an hexadecimal serialization of the transaction, in the [serialization format for bitcoin](https://bitcoin.org/en/developer-reference#raw-transaction-format).
-* `serialize`: Does a series of checks before serializing the transaction:
+* `serialize`: Does a series of checks before serializing the transaction
-  - Check that the fee to be used is not very small or very large
-  - Check for dust outputs
 * `inspect`: Returns a string with some information about the transaction (currently a string formated as `<Transaction 000...000>`, that only shows the serialized value of the transaction.
 * `toBuffer`: Serializes the transaction for sending over the wire in the bitcoin network
 * `toBufferWriter`: Uses an already existing BufferWriter to copy over the serialized transaction

+## Serialization Checks

+When serializing, the bitcore library performs a series of checks.
+These can be disabled by providing an object to the `serialize` method with the checks that you'll like to skip.

+* `disableLargeFees` avoids checking that the fee is no more than `Transaction.FEE_PER_KB * Transaction.FEE_SECURITY_MARGIN * size_in_kb`.
+* `disableSmallFees` avoids checking that the fee is less than `Transaction.FEE_PER_KB * size_in_kb / Transaction.FEE_SECURITY_MARGIN`.
+* `disableIsFullySigned` does not check if all inputs are fully signed
+* `disableDustOutputs` does not check for dust outputs being generated
+* `disableMoreOutputThanInput` avoids checking that the sum of the output amounts is less than or equal to the sum of the amounts for the outputs being spent in the transaction

+These are the current default values in the bitcore library involved on these checks:

+* `Transaction.FEE_PER_KB`: `10000` (satoshis per kilobyte)
+* `Transaction.FEE_SECURITY_MARGIN`: `15`
+* `Transaction.DUST_AMOUNT`: `546` (satoshis)

 ## Fee calculation